bitswa/bitswa/README.md

 Front-end Developer
 -------------------

-I've been learning to code for almost 2yrs, i started with HTML, CSS and JS.
-But my focus is React, Tailwind...
+I've been learning web development for almost 2yrs, i started with HTML, CSS and JS.
+But today my focus is React.

 *   🖥️  See my portfolio at [MyPortfolio](http://bitswa.github.io/Portfolio)
 ### Skills